 If you do find that your succulent has started to become squishy, there are a few things you can do to try and save it.

-- Next, remove any squishy leaves or stems, as these will only continue to rot.
+- Next, remove any squishy leaves or stems, as these will not recover and will only continue to rot.

 If you take these steps, there’s a good chance your succulent will recover.